Skip to content

 Pull up the high school GPA calculator, type in your real grades, and see what you're sitting at.
 Then use the GPA goal calculator to figure out what next semester's grades need to look like to hit your chapter's cutoff.
 If the gap is two or three tenths of a point and you have a year to close it, that's very doable.
 If the gap is more than half a point and you're already a junior, you may need to look at honors societies that don't gate on GPA (Quill and Scroll, science olympiad, etc.).

-The other three pillars matter more than people think
+Why do the other three NHS pillars matter more than people think?

 Here's the part most students don't hear until they're already in the application: GPA is one of four selection criteria.
 Once you meet the floor, the faculty council weighs scholarship alongside service, leadership, and character.
 A student with a 3.5 GPA, two years of volunteer work, and a leadership role in a club routinely gets in over a student with a 3.85 and nothing else.
 Adviser feedback I've seen says this happens every single cycle.